Extendy/SmartyURL/README.md

 Certainly, please refer to the [documentation](_docs/index.md) for detailed instructions on how to install, configure, and effectively use Smart URL for comprehensive guidance.

+**Visitors IP Country detection**

+SmartyURL uses the `ip2location/ip2location-php` library to determine visitors country based on their IP addresses.
+It includes the free "IP2Location™ LITE IP-COUNTRY Database" for both personal and commercial use.
+For enhanced geographical redirect conditions with more accurate and up-to-date IP-based country data or if you need more accuracy consider purchasing a licensed IP2Location database.
+Refer to [IP2Location Database Docs](_docs/ip2location.md) for more details.

 ## Documentation

 Please take a look to SmartyURL [documentation](_docs/index.md) for detailed installation, configuration, and usage instructions.